What are Specialty Academic Residential Communities?

 This community aims to attract reliable, sisterly, responsible, and dedicated women to not only Greek Life, but also Valdosta State, and to assist in retaining those women through all four years of their undergraduate experience.
 Located in Georgia Hall.

 Sophomore Year Navigation Community

 SYNC centers around building upon a successful first-year at VSU or correcting what made for a less than successful first-year.
 The Academic Support Center, Career Opportunities and Housing & Residence Life have put together this community to house students who are wanting to make the most of their 2nd year in college.
-Located in Georgia Hall.
+Located in Hopper Hall.